 “Adolf is a strict vegetarian, and makes sure to find time in his busy schedule of genocide and world domination to explore his creative side: he sets aside a few hours each week to listen to opera and paint his favorite landscapes.”

 I know that I would find the article hilarious.
 But that’s because I’m a sick, twisted fuck.
-But in the end, I’ve never quite worked up the courage to write the thing, for obvious reasons.
+But in the end, I’ve never quite worked up the courage to write the thing, for clear and obvious reasons.

-I’ve been doing this long enough to know that a) a bunch of people would get offended and devote themselves entirely to ruining my week with annoying emails and social media screeds, b) the satire would go over a bunch of people’s heads and they’d think that I was actually a Nazi, and c) some awful publication somewhere would run the headline, “Bestselling author outs himself as alt-right neo-Nazi” or some shit and my career would summarily be over.
+I’ve been doing this long enough to know that a) a bunch of people would get offended and devote themselves entirely to ruining my week with annoying emails and social media screeds, b) the satire would go over a bunch of people’s heads and they’d think that I was actually a Nazi, and c) some awful publication somewhere would run the headline, “Bestselling author outs himself as alt-right neo-Nazi” or some shit and my career would be over.

-But it bugs me a little bit because I think satirizing Hitler’s incredible productivity and influence perfectly embodies a point I’ve long made about the self-help world: achieving success in life is not nearly as important as our definition of success.
+This bugs me a little bit because I think satirizing Hitler’s incredible productivity and influence perfectly embodies a point I’ve long made about the self-help world: achieving success in life is not nearly as important as our definition of success.
 If our definition of success is horrific—like, say, world domination and slaughtering millions—then working harder, setting and achieving goals, and disciplining our minds all become a bad thing.

 If you remove the moral horrors from Hitler, on paper, he’s one of the most successful self-made people in world history.
 He went from being a broke, failed artist, to commandeering an entire country and the most powerful military in the world in a matter of two decades.
 He mobilized and inspired millions.
 He was tireless and shrewd and intensely focused on his goals.
 He arguably influenced world history as much as anyone who has ever lived.